eric-unc/BetterThanVim/README.md

 | `-` | Decrement the current address by one line.
 | `<n>`, where `<n>` is a number | Sets the current address to the line at the given `<n>`.
 | `a` | Enters insert mode, appending after the current address.
 Inputting `.` on a new line will exit insert mode.
 Note that with each line inserted, the current address will increment.
+| `A` | Enters insert mode, prepending before the current address.
+Inputting `.` on a new line will exit insert mode.
+Again, with each line inserted, the current address will increment.
 | `c` | Enters insert mode, replacing the line pointed to by the current address.
 Inputting `.` will exit insert mode without changes.
 | `d` | Deletes the line pointed to by the current address.
 If this at the end of the file, then this will decrement the current address.
 | `y` | Yanks (copies) the line pointed to by the current address.
 This will put the line in an internal buffer rather than the clipboard.